dkirkby/quantum-coin/README.md

 This [worksheet](worksheet.pdf) ([google doc](https://docs.google.com/document/d/1DEWXUu6ZPDZRkrM1HnrpYIPooglALVOK-nNGA__wWOA/edit?usp=sharing)) introduces probabilistic models of classical and quantum coins with simple hands-on activities.
 Students are then prepared to interact with the simulation, understand the graph, and discover the role of measurement in a quantum system.

 This material was initially developed for a 2017 [UC Irvine COSMOS](http://www.cosmos.uci.edu/) guest lecture.
 Contact dkirkby@uci.edu for details if you want to try this.
+Allow about one hour to complete this worksheet.

 ### Undergraduate